MahammedK/-rafflemania_qa_project_2/README.md

 Orange – Should Have
 Yellow - Could Have

-This is due to the tasks included only contains tasks that were a necessary part of the project and those that would improve the project in a major way.
-There is no tasks that represent Won't Have, as the project was completed with tasks that were always to be included.
-The could have tasks were only left out due to time constraints.
+This is because the tasks mentioned only include those that were an essential part of the project and those that would significantly improve the project.
+There are no tasks for the prioritisation of Won't Have, as the project was completed with tasks that were always to be included.
+Due to time constraints, the tasks that may have been completed were not completed.

 ### Risk Assessment